 There are three types of cutting blades – the regular blade that comes with the machine, a German carbide premium blade, and the deep cut blade.
 I like to keep a couple replacement blades on hand.
 I keep one blade that I use only for fabric.
 You can see how I cut fabric to look like lace on this ruffled tote.

 Note: I craft on a weekly basis with my Cricut and usually only have to change out the blade once or twice a year.

-Cricut sells a German carbide blade.
+Cricut sells premium fine point blades.
 It is designed to cut light- to midweight materials.
 This blade resists wear and breakage for a longer life.

 When working with thicker materials you will need to use a deep cut blade.
 You will use this blade for cutting magnet, chipboard, stamp material, stiffened felt, foam sheets, cardboard, and some fabrics.
 The first time you use a deep cut blade you will need to purchase it with a special housing.
 After that, you can simply buy replacement blades.